Veterans' Independence Programme

 How to apply

-If you have a health condition related to your service, make a claim with a different form.
+If you do have a health condition related to your service, make a claim with one of these two forms:

 Use the Disablement Pension form (VA01)